-In all cases, grades must be submitted within two weeks of the program end date.
+In most cases, grades must be submitted within two weeks of the program end date.
+Inform your GEO program coordinator as early as possible if your program requires post-program work with a project due date past the program end date.